HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

   )
 }}

 * `orientation`: Most PWAs, 80% for desktop and 79% for mobile do not define a preferred orientation.
-When set, the most frequently used value is “portrait,” with 13% on desktop and 15% on mobile web sites defining that value on their manifest.
+When set, the most frequently used value is "portrait," with 13% on desktop and 15% on mobile web sites defining that value on their manifest.
 * `icons`: PWAs need to generate different icon sizes to accommodate the range of surfaces where the app can be advertised and placed.
 Many tools exist to generate the plethora of icons needed for different desktop and mobile environments.
 The 2 most common icon sizes present in manifest files are `192x192` and `512x512`.
 Both sizes appear in around 70% of the manifest files analyzed.

 {{ figure_markup(